acquia/blt/docs/install/adding-to-project.rst

    Drupal website dependencies
    <https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies>`__
    and change your project accordingly.
--  Ensure your dependencies are up-to-date using ``composer update``, and the dependencies do not break your project.
+-  Be sure your dependencies are up-to-date by executing the command:
+   ``composer update``, and the dependencies don't break your project.

 .. _blt-add-to-existing-project: